 Looking after yourself and your family

 Many families going through a kidnapping experience sleep problems.
 When the body is overstimulated, the brain is flooded with neurochemicals that keep us awake, making it difficult to wind down at the end of the day.
 The neurochemicals remain present in the brain and can interrupt your normal sleep cycle.
-The result can be insomnia, bad dreams and daytime fatigue caused by sleep disturbance.
-This is normal.
+The can result in insomnia, bad dreams and daytime fatigue caused by sleep disturbance.
+This is normal given the crisis you are facing.

 Lack of sleep can lead to a number of side effects that make it even more difficult for you to manage the kidnapping.
 For example, it can reduce your performance and alertness and impair your memory and ability to process information.
 This can make staying on top of information about the case more and more difficult over time.